EMA's 29th Annual Meeting

 - William W. Hogan, Raymond Plank Professor of Global Energy Policy (Emeritus), John F. Kennedy School of Government, Harvard University

 9:40 - 10:20 a.m.
-Panel Discussion: Legislative Update - PJM and Market Impacts for Compliance RECs | Main Ballroom
+Panel Discussion: Legislative Update - PJM and Market Impacts for Compliance RECs | Grand Ballroom, West Tower, Level 2

 Navigate the evolving regulatory landscape affecting compliance renewable energy certificates RECs in the PJM region.
 This expert panel examines recent legislative and regulatory developments and their cascading effects on REC markets, pricing dynamics, and compliance strategies.
 Our panelists will decode complex policy changes and provide actionable insights for energy managers, compliance officers, and procurement professionals operating in PJM territories.
 Gain clarity on how these shifts impact your organization's renewable energy strategy and compliance obligations.